STOP FORECLOSURE NOW!

 Distressed Properties and FHA Loans

-FHA loans only require a 3.5 percent down payment – compared to 20 percent with conventional loans – and the down payment can come from an employer, family member or charitable organization.
+FHA loans only require 3.5 percent down payment – compared to typically 20% with conventional loans – and the down payment can come from an employer, family member or charitable organization.
 FHA loans also have lower closing costs than conventional mortgages.

 Since the federal government insures these loans, you’ll get a competitive interest rate and lenders may be willing to give you terms that make it easier to qualify for a loan.

-If you have less-than-perfect credit, it’s easier to obtain an FHA loan than a conventional mortgage.
+If you have less-than-perfect credit, it’s easier to obtain an FHA loan than a conventional loan.

 About HUD Homes

 FHA-insured homes that go into foreclosure are acquired by the U.S Department of Housing and Urban Development (HUD).
 HUD homes are offered for sale through internet sites managed by management companies under contract to HUD.

 Real estate agents who register with HUD can submit offers on behalf of their clients.
 HUD pays the agent’s commission.